 Reserved Rights.

 The releases set forth in Sections (a) and above shall not affect, and the respective rights of EPMI and Party B as against each other shall be reserved, without prejudice whatsoever with respect to, any claim, default or breach relating to the EPMI Purchase Transactions applicable to the performance or failure to perform thereunder of any party thereto prior to the Effective Date, which claim, default or breach has been asserted in a writing delivered to all Parties to this Agreement prior to the Effective Date.
-EPMI and Party B shall negotiate in good faith to resolve any such claim, default or breach, but the existence of any such dispute shall not affect the payment set forth in Section 7 or the consummation of the transactions contemplated hereunder, and the respective rights of EPMI and Party B with respect to such dispute shall be preserved and shall be governed by the EPMI/Party B Agreement and the EPMI Purchase Transactions (as modified in Error: Reference source not found hereof) as in effect prior to the effectiveness of this Agreement.
+EPMI and Party B shall negotiate in good faith to resolve any such claim, default or breach, but the existence of any such dispute shall not affect the payment set forth in Section 7 or the consummation of the transactions contemplated hereunder, and the respective rights of EPMI and Party B with respect to such dispute shall be preserved and shall be governed by the EPMI/Party B Master Agreement and the EPMI Purchase Transactions as in effect prior to the effectiveness of this Agreement.

 Notwithstanding the assignment of the EPMI Purchase Transactions as herein provided or the release set forth in above, Party B shall be liable for all power delivered and EPMI shall remain liable for any and all amounts due thereunder with respect to deliveries of power, if any, required to be made prior to the Effective Date and any invoices outstanding under the EPMI Purchase Transactions as of the Effective Date and the rights of Party B with respect to such payments and invoices shall be processed until paid in full and the respective rights of EPMI and Party B with respect to such invoices and power deliveries shall be preserved.